 For 1031 exchange investors, the biggest challenge is to identify an ideal investment property within the 45-days deadline.
 Under Section 1031 of IRC, every investor must identify one or more replacement properties within 45 days after closing the sale of the relinquished property.
-Whoever fails to do so will no longer be able to continue with their 1031 exchange.
+Whoever fails, will no longer be able to continue with their 1031 exchange.

 Non-Availability of desired properties should not surprise you.

 Say you have figured out your replacement property.
 All you need to do is make the deposit and buy that asset.
 However, what if you come to know that your chosen property is not available on the required date.
 Non-availability of an investment property depends upon various factors like – market trend, property price, location, etc. To ensure that you don’t come across this unfavorable situation, prepare in advance.
 Look out for a 1031 replacement properties list in a broker’s office.
 Real estate agencies often have a list of 1031 properties for sale that can be obtained through some contacts or by paying a small fee.

 Types of 1031 Replacement Properties –